vseryakov/alpinejs-app/README.md

 ### The Motivation

-- The first rationale behind `alpinejs-app` is the preference to maintain a clear separation between HTML and JavaScript logic.
-This separation keeps presentation distinct from logic, a methodology introduced a long time ago.
+- to maintain a clear separation between HTML and JavaScript logic.
+This separation keeps presentation distinct from logic as much as possible.
 With Alpine.js, we now get efficient two-way data bindings and reactivity using even less code.

-- The second rationale is to have some kind of central registry of HTML templates and Javascript classes and use it to register components.
+- to have some kind of central registry of HTML templates and Javascript classes and use it to register components.

 The registry is just 2 global Javascript objects, `templates` and `components`.